4amstars/4amstars/README.md

 /////////////////////////////////////

-If anyone knows of super legit Threefish-1024  or Serpent file encryuption apps let me know.
+If anyone knows of super legit open source Threefish-1024  or Serpent file encryuption apps let me know.
 Both are rare, and not many high level libs.